CRIMAC-WP4-Machine-learning/Prol_Spheroid/README.md

 The current release "ProlateSpheroidv0.9" is the release corresponding to the submission of the manuscript.

-## How to run the script to model the backscattering from a liquid- or gas-filled prolate spheroid.
+## How to run the script to model the backscattering from a liquid- or gas-filled prolate spheroid

 1 - Set the parameters of prolate spheroid and water in the src/settings.py